Observed Trends in FRB Population and Bi-modality in their Peak Luminosity Density Distribution: Analysis and Results

 The minimum occurs at $ \cong 4 \times 10^{33}$ erg/s/Hz for all the five trials that use random assignment of $\alpha $ values.
 For the sixth trial (\textit{i.e.,} $\alpha =1.5 $ case), the minimum is located at $ \cong 5 \times 10^{33}$ erg/s/Hz.
 When an identical exercise was carried out for the luminosity density at 1 GHz case, the minimum in the distribution was found to be slightly lower, at $ \cong 10^{33}$ erg/s/Hz.

-Hence, the individual FRB events may be classified into two categories - high L, those with $L_{300} > 4 \times 10^{33}$ erg/s/Hz and a remaining weaker lot, low L, $L_{300} \lesssim 4 \times 10^{33}$ erg/s/Hz.
-To check for the robustness of this classification, a Kolmogorov-Smirnov (K-S) test was performed for the non-CHIME data by considering two of the independent trials pertaining to the random assignment of $\alpha $ values to the repeating events, and asking whether both of them were realizations of a given distribution.
+Hence, from the above analysis, we conclude that irrespective of the assignment of the spectral index value, the individual FRB events may be classified into two categories - high L, those with $L_{300} > 4 \times 10^{33}$ erg/s/Hz, and a remaining weaker lot, low L, $L_{300} \lesssim 4 \times 10^{33}$ erg/s/Hz.
+To check for the robustness of this classification, a Kolmogorov-Smirnov (K-S) test was performed for the non-CHIME data by considering two of the independent trials on the random assignment of $\alpha $ values to the repeating events, and asking whether both of them were realizations of a given distribution.

 For 194 distinct FRB events, the K-S Statistic is 0.0773196 corresponding to the p-value 0.137894.
 Therefore, the null hypothesis that both of the trials come from the same parent distribution is not rejected at the 5 percent level.
+It is natural to ask whether the repeating and non-repeating FRBs display marked differences as far as low L and high L classification is concerned.

-Fig.~\ref{fig.2} displays the histograms of $L_{300} $ distributions, distinguishing the FRB events belonging to REPs (represented by lilac colour) from that of the one-off FRBs (in light blue), for all the six independent trials.
+Fig.(\ref{fig2}) displays the histograms of $L_{300} $ distributions, distinguishing the FRB events belonging to REPs (represented by lilac color) from that of the one-off FRBs (in light blue), for all the six independent trials.
 From the median values and the spread, in all six trials, it is evident that REPs on average fall in the low L category.
 The histograms of energy $E$ corresponding to the six trials show minima that vary appreciably with individual trials, and hence, the evidence for bi-modality is not very strong.

-Fig.~\ref{fig.3}a and Fig.~\ref{fig.3}b show the distributions of $E$ for (a) one of the trials pertaining to random assignment of $\alpha$ values and for (b) the sixth trial \textit{i.e.,} $\alpha=1.5$ to the REPs, respectively.
+Fig.(\ref{fig3}a) and Fig.(\ref{fig3}b) show the distributions of $E$ for (a) one of the trials on random assignment of $\alpha$ values and for (b) the sixth trial \textit{i.e.,} $\alpha=1.5$ to the REPs, respectively.
 From the median values of $E$ as well as the spread, one may infer that REPs tend to have lower values of $E$ compared to those of the NRs.
-The scatter plot is given in fig.~\ref{fig.4}a confirms this inference and points to the positive statistical correlation between luminosity density and energy of FRBs.
+The scatter plot given in fig.(\ref{fig4}a) confirms this inference and points to the positive statistical correlation between luminosity density and energy of FRBs.